 That said, if you've spent a lifetime in heeled shoes or sitting or both (which you probably have) don't start with 5 calf stretches a day.
 Progress slowly.
 It may seem like just a calf stretch, but it's a very different experience for your tissues.
 Do your body a favor and progress gradually.

 Want more squat goodness?

 If you're looking to improve your pelvic floor function via squats and find you are struggling, it may be because your strength and mobility gaps are getting in the way.
-For help addressing those, check out the online course Freedom From Kegels.
+For help addressing those, check out my online course Freedom From Kegels.